+Date:

+To, DLF

-Date: To, DLF Sub: Lease Deed dated executed between and uted between t. (approx. sq. mtrs.) he right to use car p and on the Floor, Tower arking spaces. (hereinafter referred to as the In terms of Clause of the said Lease Deed, we, , do hereby serve upon you the notice that we confirm to take the space of First Right of Refusal on lease as defined therein with effect from the date of this letter as mentioned hereinabove.
+Sub: Lease Deed dated executed between and

+cuted between ft. (approx. sq. mtrs.) on t the right to use car parki and he Floor, Tower ng spaces. (hereinafter referred to as the

+In terms of Clause of the said Lease Deed, we, Refusal on lease as defined therein with effect from the date of , do hereby serve upon you the no fthis letter as mentioned hereinabov e the space of First Right of

 This is for your notice and necessary action.

 For

 ( ) Authorised Signatory